-Excluding 399, internships, Senior Seminar and Senior thesis courses a) Fine Arts performing arts.
+Excluding 399, internships, Senior Seminar and Senior thesis courses a) Fine Arts b) Literature

+A Carolina Core-approved1 course dealing with the study and/or practice of the visual and performing arts.
 Students may take a course in art studio, art design, art history and appreciation, film, media arts, music history and appreciation, music theory and performance, theatre history and appreciation, acting, stagecraft, theatre design, and dance to fulfill this requirement.